 The chain is the digital link between each block.
 The block comes right after the other, creating a series of tamper-proof blocks containing every single cryptocurrency transaction.

-Most blockchains consist of one unbroken chain of blocks — or simply called blockchain.
+Most blockchains consist of one unbroken chain of blocks — or simply called a blockchain.
 Although, some blockchains may branch out different chains, creating a web-like structure rather than a single chain.

 It’s important to note that not all cryptocurrencies use blockchain technology, and not all blockchain work similarly.
-Nonetheless, most cryptocurrencies work along these principles.
+Nonetheless, most cryptocurrencies work along with these principles.

 For starters, Bitcoin and Ethereum are types of virtual currency.
 You can think of them much like Euro and Dollar as their physical counterparts.
 Of course, there are other cryptocurrencies just like there are plenty of other physical currencies.

 1. Ripple (XRP) - Ripple was developed with the sole purpose of making international money transfers easier.
 It’s now used by many companies from all over the world to make their international payment more efficient.